OH-Blog Logo

 Spice rack

 Think of your spice cabinet as your kitchen’s secret weapon.
-In a diet where you’re cutting out fat, salt and sugar, dried herbs and spices are your new best friend.
+When you’re cutting out fat, salt and sugar, dried herbs and spices become your new best friend.
 They’ll pack your meals with flavor.

-From sweet and savory to hot and spicy, the list below covers some of our favorites that work great for roasted veggies, soups and everything in-between.
+From sweet and savory to hot and spicy, the list below covers some of our favorite additions.

 • Basil